AcademySoftwareFoundation/aswf-docker/README.md

 ## Testing Images

-There is another dockerhub organisations with copies of the `aswf` docker images `aswftesting`: Images published there are for general testing and experimentations.
+There is another dockerhub organisations with copies of the `aswf` docker images `aswftesting`; Images published there are for general testing and experimentations.
 Images can be pushed by any fork of the official repo as long as the branch is called `testing`.
 Images in this org will change without notice and could be broken in many unexpected ways!

 To get write access to the `aswftesting` dockerhub organisation you can open a jira issue [there](jira.aswf.io).